Near Rion in Fairfield County, South Carolina — The American South (South Atlantic)

 Erected 2006 by Fairfield County Historical Society.
 (Marker Number 20-24.)

 Other nearby markers.
-At least 8 other markers are within 6 miles of this Kincaid-Anderson House (approx. 4 miles away); Old Brick Church (approx. 4.8 miles away); Saint John's Episcopal Church (approx. 5.9 miles away); Fairfield County Courthouse (approx. 6.1 miles away); Cathcart-Ketchin House / Catharine Ladd (approx. 6.1 miles away); Fairfield County / Winnsboro (approx. 6.1 miles away); First Methodist Church (approx. 6.1 miles away); Town Clock (approx. 6.1 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Kincaid-Anderson House (approx. 4 miles away); Old Brick Church (approx. 4.8 miles away); Saint John's Episcopal Church (approx. 5.9 miles away); Fairfield County Courthouse (approx. 6.1 miles away); Cathcart-Ketchin House / Catharine Ladd (approx. 6.1 miles away); Fairfield County / Winnsboro (approx. 6.1 miles away); First Methodist Church (approx. 6.1 miles away); Town Clock (approx. 6.1 miles away).

 Also see . . .
 South Carolina Department of Archives and History.
 (Submitted on December 9, 2008, by Michael Sean Nix of Spartanburg, South Carolina.)